GrzzlyBoer/wgs84-to-lambert/README.md

 ## Features
 - custom implementation of the LCC projection for Austria
 - Handles entire vectors of coordinates using NumPy
-- Saves output as '.csv' files
+- Saves output as '.csv' file
 - Example usage with a reduced Austrian dataset

 ## Installation